Nexmo/station/_documentation/messages-and-workflows-apis/messages/building-blocks/send-a-viber-service-message.md

 In this building block you will see how to send a Viber message using the Messages API.

+For a step-by-step guide to this topic, you can read our tutorial [Sending Viber Service messages with Messages API](/tutorials/sending-viber-service-messages-with-messages-api).

 ## Example

 Ensure the following variables are set to your required values using any convenient method: